ibbles/StrictAliasing/README.md

   retq
 ```

+Notice that the sequence of instructions is very similar to the previous
-Notice that nothing is cached in registers.
-Every time we need the `float*` or
+listing, but here nothing is cached in registers.
+Every time we need the
-the number of elements we load from memory via `%rdi`, the `this` pointer.
-This
+`float*` or the number of elements we load from memory via `%rdi`, the `this`
-is because the compiler must assume that `movss %xmm0, (%rcx,%rax,4)`, the
+pointer.
+This is because the compiler must assume that `movss %xmm0,
-assignment to `data[i]`, may write to any memory.
-Including the `Vector`
+(%rcx,%rax,4)`, the assignment to `data[i]`, may write to any writable part of
-instance itself.
-If the C++ code is allowed to make any pointer point to any
+memory.
+Including the `Vector` instance itself.
+If the C++ code is allowed to
-available memory regardless of their respective types then we could do something
+make any pointer point to any available memory regardless of their respective
-like the following.
+types then we could do something like the following.

 ```c++
 Vector v;